epengao/SuPlayer/README.md

 [iOS platform]

+SuPlayer Xcode porject file at   `[SuPlayer]/PlayerApp/iOS/SuPlayer/SuPlayer.xcworkspace`

+[Note:] If you do not want use SuPlayer.xcworkspace directly, you can first build MediaEngine and then SuPlayer.

 ####Contract Me:
 If there is any problem or bugs you found, please send me email: <epengao@126.com> Gao Peng